fizban99/microbit_ssd1306/README.rst

 .. image:: microbit_with_logo.jpg

 Due to the low memory of the micro:bit, all functions except for show_bitmap, work in zoom mode, so the effective screen resolution is 64x32 pixels of twice the size.

+Text is rendered using the internal microbit fonts.